Where will this take me?

 Employers include IBM, GE Renewable Energy, PwC, and universities.

 Depending on the subjects you take in your Bachelor of Science, a range of other graduate degrees may be possible – in fields as diverse as science and technology, health sciences, teaching, law, business, humanities and more.
-Related degrees include the Master of Science (Bioinformatics), Master of Science (Earth Sciences), Master of Data Science and Master of Computational Biology.
+Related degrees include:

 If you complete a masters course with a significant research component, you can go on to study a PhD (Doctor of Philosophy), or another graduate research program.